By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Who reviews medical content at MattressNut?

-Dr. Jordan Burns, DC, MS — a chiropractor with 15 years of clinical practice and a current member of the Amerisleep Editorial Board — is the lead medical reviewer.
-He reviews all MattressNut content that touches on spinal alignment, back pain, hip pain, shoulder pain, sciatica, and pressure relief.
+Our lead reviewer is a Doctor of Chiropractic with a Master of Science and over 15 years of clinical practice.
+He reviews all MattressNut content touching on spinal alignment, back pain, hip pain, shoulder pain, sciatica, and pressure relief.
 Two additional positions (sleep medicine MD and physical therapy DPT) are currently being filled.

 How does MattressNut handle affiliate revenue?